Makh1/italcoin/README.md

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the italcoin development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, we simply pulls it.

-If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion with the devs and community.
+If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion with the community.

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if the code doesn't